andrew/ultimate-awesome/README.md

 - [awesome-tjsse-project](https://github.com/jwyjohn/awesome-tjsse-project) - 收集的同济软院的项目目录。.
 - [awesome-ros-tools](https://github.com/oleg-Shipitko/awesome-ros-tools) - The list of tools and packages for Robot Operating System development!.
 - [flutter-guide](https://github.com/oliver-gomes/flutter-guide) - 📚 Flutter Guide on becoming a Master Flutterista.
+- [awesome-deepnote](https://github.com/ramene/awesome-deepnote) - A curated list of extensions, python packages, machine learning and collaborative notebooks ready to run in Deepnote.
 - [Awesome-Multimodal-Chatbot](https://github.com/zjr2000/Awesome-Multimodal-Chatbot) - Awesome Multimodal Assistant is a curated list of multimodal chatbots/conversational assistants that utilize various modes of interaction, such as text, speech, images, and videos, to provide a seamless and versatile user experience.
 - [awesome-covid19-resources](https://github.com/adamdriscoll/awesome-covid19-resources) - Awesome list of COVID19 resources.
 - [awesome-kaggle-kernels](https://github.com/alfarias/awesome-kaggle-kernels) - Compilation of good Kaggle Kernels.
 - [awesome-multi-objective-optimization](https://github.com/AnjieCheng/awesome-multi-objective-optimization) - A curated list of awesome multi-objective optimization research resources. .
-- [awesome-llm-list](https://github.com/Barnacle-ai/awesome-llm-list) - An overview of Large Language Model (LLM) options.
 - [awesome-arweave](https://github.com/bitruss/awesome-arweave) - 🐘 A curated list of awesome resources related to the Arweave.
 - [awesome-byo](https://github.com/cristianoliveira/awesome-byo) - A curated list of open content for "building your own sth". 🛠.
 - [awesome-novelcovid](https://github.com/disease-sh/awesome-novelcovid) - A curated list of projects using the NovelCOVID API.